Houston Health Department

 - to reduce the disproportionate environmental impact of food service operations on public and private property.

 - Registration of the formal or informal food service organization.
 Registration includes contact information, proposed schedule, location and proposed food to be served.

 - Free food handling training for one or more members of the food service group provided by the Houston Health Department.
 The training also includes information from the Coalition for the Homeless of Houston/Harris County about working with the homeless and referral information for additional services needed by the homeless.

 - The only mandatory step is a requirement to obtain owner consent before using either public or private property for food service of more than five people.
 This is required for both registered and non-registered food service operations.

 - Coordination of location and times of food service to maximize the distribution of food throughout the week.

 Food Safety Classes

-The Recognized Charitable Food Service Provider Program is a voluntary program whose goal is to attempt to provide coordination of operations to organizations that serve homeless individuals.
-The Coalition for the Homeless of Houston/Harris County and the Houston Department of Health and Human Services are collaborating on this program.
+The recognized charitable food service provider program is a voluntary program whose goal is to provide coordination of operations to organizations that serve homeless individuals.
+The Coalition for the Homeless of Houston/Harris County and the Houston Health Department are collaborating on this program.